MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-python.md

     ![Flask library installed](media/quickstart-python-04-package-installed.png)

 Note that instead of installing libraries in the global environment, developers typically create a "virtual environment" in which to install libraries for a specific project.
-This approach, which you can use as an option with other Visual Studio templates, has a number of advantages discussed at the end of this article.
+Visual Studio templates typically offer this option, as discussed later in this article.

+**Question: Where do I learn more about other available Python packages?**

+**Answer**: Visit the [Python Package Index](https://pypi.python.org/pypi) (pypi.python.org).

 ## Add a code file